So I did.

 The baseball coach happened to also be our scoutmaster.
 Needless to say, the man had an influence on my life, and so did Scouting.

-There were few things more exciting to a
+There were few things more exciting to a young lad than getting ready for a big campout.

 Yet, Scouting was about so much more than just the fun and adventure.
 It was about teaching young boys how to become good men with high moral values.